Rino Gaetano: Sanremo Music Festival

 "The performance in Sanremo, from my point of view, was a demonstration of his talent as an artist.
 He brought a new air, funny and irreverent, and once again demonstrated his free spirit, free to laugh and joke on the 'sacred soil' of Sanremo."

+Gaetano's performance was well received by critics and audiences alike: in the end, the song came third, behind E dirsi ciao by Matia Bazar and Un'emozione da poco by Anna Oxa.

 The song went on to dominate the charts for several weeks.
 It remained in the Top Ten for 14 weeks and sold over 600,000 copies.
 A version of the song in German was released by Wolfgang Petry.

+Meanwhile, Gianna, thanks mainly to the springboard provided by Sanremo, became a hit in the discos of the Riviera and remained in the top ten for fourteen weeks, selling over 600,000 copies.
+The English version of the song, Gina, was never released, while the German version was sung by Wolfgang Petry.
+After participating in the Festival, Gaetano's previous career was practically overshadowed by the success of Gianna: for most of the public, the singer-songwriter was known simply as “the singer of Gianna”, while many of his “long-time” fans interpreted the song and his participation in Sanremo as a lapse in style.

+A contrary opinion came from Ciao 2001:

+It is Rino's coherence that, from the early years of his career to the present day, has sought only to change his position in the public's rankings of preference: his attitude towards the song and the themes it deals with is identical.

+In any case, Gaetano was somewhat taken aback by the consequences of his participation in the Festival, so much so that he regretted his decision:

+Sanremo means nothing, and it's no coincidence that I participated with Gianna, which means nothing.

 Nuntereggae più and controversy

 In the same year Gaetano appeared on Rai Radio 1 radio programme Canzone d'Autore.
 During the programme, emerging musicians are invited to comment on their own songs.
 The programme was called "E cantava le canzoni", a title taken from a song from his fourth album.

 On the same album is the now notorious "Nuntereggae più", and Gaetano was asked to discuss it because of the numerous political references and the long list of names in the lyrics.
+He replied:

-He replied, "The songs are not political texts and I do not make speeches.
+The songs are not political texts and I do not make speeches.
 This is just teasing.
-So, for me, "Nuntereggae più" is the lightest song I've ever done."
+So, for me, "Nuntereggae più" is the lightest song I've ever done.